Huzi Blogs

 Conclusion

 Ethical hacking is a critical component of a comprehensive cybersecurity strategy.
 It provides an adversarial perspective that allows organizations to move from a passive, defensive posture to a proactive one.
-By hiring professionals to test their defenses, companies can build a more resilient and secure environment in an age of ever-present digital threats.
+By hiring professionals to test their defences, companies can build a more resilient and secure environment in an age of ever-present digital threats.

 You Might Also Like